radiantearth/mlhub-tutorials/tutorials/README.md

 * [**CV4A Kenya Crop Type Competition Dataset**](./Guide%20to%20Accessing%20Data%20from%20Radiant%20MLHub/CV4A%20Kenya%20Crop%20Type%20Competition%20Dataset/): How use Python to see what data are available for download from Radiant MLHub, download a dataset, explore downloaded dataset, and visualize a portion of the downloaded data.
 * [**NASA Flood Extent Detection Dataset**](./Guide%20to%20Accessing%20Data%20from%20Radiant%20MLHub/NASA%20Flood%20Extent%20Detection%20Dataset/): How use Python to see what data are available for download from Radiant MLHub, create multiple filters&ndash;spatial, temporal, and for STAC collection(s)&ndash;and download a subset of a dataset using the defined filters.

 ## Guide to Building a Basic Machine Learning Model
 Radiant MLHub provides the building blocks for model development: source imagery and labels.
 The tutorial in this directory demonstrate how to create a basic machine learning model using data from Radiant MLHub.

+* [**Agrifieldnet Compeition Basic Model**](./Guide%20to%20Building%20a%20Basic%20Machine%20Learning%20Model/A%20Baseline%20Model%20for%20the%20AgrifieldNet%20India%20Competition/): Load the data and build a baseline model using Random Forests on the  [ref_agrifieldnet_competition_v1](https://mlhub.earth/data/ref_agrifieldnet_competition_v1) dataset.

 * [**Basic Model Training**](./Guide%20to%20Building%20a%20Basic%20Machine%20Learning%20Model/Basic%20Model%20Training/): Explore datasets available on Radiant MLHub, download cloud cover dataset from Radiant MLHub, Populate a PyTorch DataLoader, visualize the cloud classification balance in the training dataset, define model architechture, train the model, plot the model performance, and produce a confusion matrix.

+* [**Basic Model Training**](./Guide%20to%20Building%20a%20Basic%20Machine%20Learning%20Model/2021%20NASA%20Harvest%20Rwanda%20Baseline%20Model/): Create a baseline field delineation model for detecting boundaries from Sentinel-2 time-series satellite imagery using a spatio-temporal U-Net model on the [2021 NASA Harvest Rwanda dataset](https://mlhub.earth/data/nasa_rwanda_field_boundary_competition).

 # How to Run the Notebooks